ethereum-optimism/design-docs/protocol/deputy-guardian-module-improvements.md

 1. Trigger the Superchain-wide pause.
 1. Blacklist an individual dispute game.
+1. Change the respected game type to the `PermissionedDisputeGame`.
+1. Trigger the `setAnchorState` function in the `AnchorStateRegistry`.

 The `DeputyGuardianModule` would **no longer** be permitted to:

 1. Undo the Superchain-wide pause ("unpause").
-1. Change the respected game type.
+1. Change the respected game type to the `FaultDisputeGame`.
-1. Set the anchor state in the `AnchorStateRegistry`.

 The `DeputyGuardianModule` would be accessible to: